Nobody wants to step on a needle. They can make you bleed and carry infection.

 Eek!
 I accidentally touched it!

 Okay, don’t panic.
-You’ll be okay, but it’s important you get the injury (even if it’s tiny) checked by a doctor or nurse.
+You’ll be okay, but because of the risk of infection it’s really important that you get even the smallest injury (even a tiny prick) checked by a doctor as quickly as possible.

 Follow the four simple steps below: